This is an opportunity to get on your bike and have an adventure with other courageous souls.

 - Carry your gear, food, water, etc. Do not stash gear or supplies along the route.

 - Do not arrange for people to meet you along the route to give you supplies, pace you, pep talk you, etc. It’s fine if you unexpectedly run into a fan or someone you know, but they need to respect that you are racing and limit their interaction.
 Quick high-fives and fist bumps are permitted.

 - Follow all traffic laws.
 You must use lights when riding at night on any public roads.

 - Practice “leave no trace”.
 Do not litter and know how to make a doody in the woods responsibly.
 There are lots of bears in the area, so know how to responsibly store your food at night.

 - Be very courteous to other trail users.
-Yield to hikers, equestrians, and uphill bikers.
+Yield to hikers, equestrians, uphill bikers, and trail crews.